ngs-doo/TemplaterExamples/README.md

 # Reporting for JVM and .NET

-Templater is small reporting library with a minimal API.
+Templater is a reporting library with goal to be easily customizable by non-developers.
+Library has a minimal interface for providing data.

 These examples show various usages of the library.